ibm-cloud-docs/cloud-infrastructure/hyper-v-to-IBM-Cloud-VPC-VSI.md

 {: #rackware-rmm-perform-migration}
 {: step}

 1. Once the source and target host are added in the wave and replication record, click the **Sync Options** tab in the right top region of the pop-up screen, select the **No Transfer** option and click **Modify**.
-Next click the play or arrow head icon to start the replication.
-This will perform a dry run by checking the connection between the RMM and source or target devices.
+Next, click the play or arrow head icon to start the replication.
+This performs a dry run by checking the connection between the RMM and source or target devices.
 This dry run does not migrate data.
 If the operation is successful, remove the No Transfer option that uses the same process.
 2. Whenever you are ready, go ahead and click start replication (the play/arrow head icon on the left at the extreme top of the screen).
-This will start the actual migration.
+This starts the actual migration.
 If you expand the replication record, it displays the actual steps that are being run summarized with the necessary information.
 3. Whether the operation is successful or whether it failed, you can see the job history in the replication record.
 4. In an instance of failure, you can retrieve the log and review detailed information.